*Disclaimer: Lacefield Designs sent me this fabric as the block print answer to my dreams. I love it beyond belief. That is all.

 Then, I flipped the headboard over and slowly pulled the fabric tight around the batting covered border and stapled it neatly along the back of the headboard.
 The rounded corners for any headboard are hands down the trickiest part.
 I left mine for last after I’d tightly stapled the top and the two sides.
 For the corners, I snipped notches in the fabric along the back of the headboard to allow for the stretch and pull needed to really get it tight around the corner.
 This fabric was pretty forgiving, so with the right tugging and pulling, I was able to get it wrapped around the back without wrinkles.
 (FYI: My friend Jen send me this link to help with these tricky corners… )

 Even though my staples were tucked between the foam and the frame… I obviously wanted to finish this off so- cue the Darth Vader music- time for piping.
-I’ve done piping for my chevron chairs, this rattan seat cushion, this embarrassing stool refresh, and of course headboard #1.
+I’ve done piping for my chevron chairs, and of course headboard #1.
 I think I’ve *finally* cracked the code.
 Here’s what works for me: I prefer continuous bias strips (vs. individual ones) and… I make sure to make each strip PLENTY wide enough to wrap around the cording.

 Once I sewed my piping, I trimmed the edges, and used my hot glue gun to glue the cord into the crack where my staple line was hiding.
 It finishes off the whole thing, doesn’t it?!